deyvinit/ai-extension-vscode/notes/05-api-key-management.md

 ---

-### 4. Lazy API key validation
+### 4. Eager API key validation

-The extension does not validate the API key at the time it is saved.
+The extension now validates the API key eagerly at the time it is saved.

-Instead, the key is validated lazily on first actual usage, when a request is made to the Gemini API.
-This means:

-- Any string can be stored as an API key
-- The key is only verified by Gemini when a prompt is sent
+When the user clicks **Save**, the backend performs a lightweight test request to the Gemini API using the provided key.

-- Invalid keys are rejected by the Gemini API and surfaced as runtime errors in the chat
+- If the request succeeds, the key is stored securely and the chat interface is enabled

-This approach keeps the save flow lightweight and avoids unnecessary validation calls.
+- If the request fails, the key is rejected, the chat remains disabled, and an inline error message is shown to the user

+This ensures that:

+- Invalid API keys are never persisted
+- Users receive immediate feedback
+- The assistant is never enabled with a broken configuration

+This validation is performed by reusing the same Gemini request path that is used for actual prompt generation, ensuring a single source of truth.

 ---